kiboschool/course-mathematical-thinking/src/final-project.md

 ### Relative primes:
 We have covered in class what a prime number is: a number that is divisible only by itself and 1.

 We say that two numbers are considered relatively prime if their greates common divider is 1.
-By definition, it then follows that a prime number p is relatively prime with any other number.
+By definition, it then follows that a prime number p is relatively prime with any other number that is not a power of the prime.

 2. Show that two non-prime numbers a and b can also be relatively prime.
 3. Find a relatively prime number for the following numbers: